julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 If you want to explore herbs beneficial for the mind and spirit, see **[Herbs For Emotional Healing](/witchy-herbs-anxiety-grief-emotional-healing/)**.

+If you’re dealing with immediate emotional overwhelm — shock, panic, or grief — herbal teas are not always the first line of support.

+In traditional practice, flowers were often used as subtle emotional first aid: **[Flower Essences for Emotional Shock & Healing](/flower-essences-emotional-healing/)**.

 ---

 ## Final Thoughts